 The first sight of Syrrako as you round the side of the mountain is stunning.
-The stone houses of this historically preserved village have traditional slate roofs that shimmer silver in the sunlight.
+The stone houses of this historically preserved village have traditional slate roofs that shimmer like silver in the sunlight.
 Syrrako is arranged beautifully on a steep hillside, surrounded by tall mountains and lush ravines.

 To enter the village, you need to leave your car on lower ground outside and hike in.
 A stone bridge crosses a ravine with a babbling brook.
 Sweet water gushes constantly from a fountain.
 By the bridge is an old stone washery – the laundry mat of the past, where the thick and fluffy “flokati” carpets would be scrubbed white in the rushing water.

 Syrrako is historically one of the most prosperous of the villages of Tzoumerka.
 The traditional stone buildings are beautifully crafted and quite large, with many aristocratic homes among them.
 The village dates from the 15th century, but owes its prosperity to a later event.
 The Valide Sultan – the mother of the ruling Sultan in the Ottoman Empire – wielded great power.
 The first woman to hold the title was Hafsa Sultan, the mother of Suleiman the Magnificent.
 She showed her favor upon the village of Syrrako, because it was Syrrako that maintained and oversaw the all-important local network of kalderimia, those mountain paths essential for transit and trade throughout the empire.